ianoshorty/amazon-product-import/README.md

 # Requirements

-This plugin requires The Events Calendar plugin (see https://theeventscalendar.com/products/wordpress-events-calendar/).
+This plugin requires The Events Calendar plugin (see https://theeventscalendar.com/products/wordpress-events-calendar/) to be installed in your WordPress application / site.

 # Setup